LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 _(Type: single response)_
 _(Select one answer only, best suited to the organization's level of maturity on this topic)_

-- [ ] 3.3.a operates informally in this respect and relies on the competence and responsibility of the collaboroators involved.
+- [ ] 3.3.a Operates informally in this respect and relies on the competence and responsibility of the collaboroators involved.
-- [ ] 3.3.b has a documented approach that is systematically implemented.
+- [ ] 3.3.b Has a documented approach that is systematically implemented.

 <details>
 <summary>Expl3.3:</summary>